 J. HERS-Verified Pipe Insulation Credit Requirements

 This table only applies to systems indicated as HERS-Verified Pipe Insulation Credit.
-In addition to the mandatory requirements in Table F, the installer must ensure the requirements in this table are met.
+In addition to the mandatory requirements in Table F, the HERS rater must ensure the requirements in this table are met.

 K. HERS-Verified Parallel Piping Requirements

 This table only applies to systems indicated as HERS-Verified Parallel Piping.
-In addition to the mandatory requirements in Table F, the installer must ensure the requirements in this table are met.
+In addition to the mandatory requirements in Table F, the HERS rater must ensure the requirements in this table are met.

 L. Parallel Piping Requirements